 6. You’ll keep learning and growing

 As a professional who works with animals, there’s no end to what you can learn.
-The medical sciences, including veterinary nursing, are always advancing.
+The medical sciences, including veterinary nursing, are constantly advancing.
 You’ll learn a great deal in your training and even more once you begin your career.
 However, it doesn’t stop there.
-As you apply your knowledge, you ‘ll gain experience and learn from those more experienced.
-You’ll also have a chance to keep up with the latest advances, such as new drugs and procedures to keep animals healthy.
-This is a career where you’ll never stop learning and honing your skills.
+As you apply your knowledge, you will gain experience and learn from more experienced people.
+You will also be able to keep up with the latest advances, such as new drugs and procedures to keep animals healthy.
+This is a career where you will never stop learning and honing your skills.

 7. You have many career options